- Posted by: adminbb

 Employees have rights when it comes to the storage and use of their personal data.
-HR staff should be well aware of these inherent rights, and they should ensure that the employees are aware of those rights, which are:
+HR Department should be well aware of these inherent rights.
+Therefore they should ensure that the employees are aware of their right to:

 The right of access regulation is most frequently used by individuals wishing to lodge a complaint.
-A verbal request from an employee is all that’s required if they want to access the personal information that you have on file.
+The only requirement from an employee is a verbal request.
+If they want access the personal information you must provide everything you have on file about them.
 They don’t have to submit any forms or letters.

 The HR department should recognize such requests and must respond to them within 30 days.